-An alternative to hiking Black Balsam Knob is Sam Knob, a bit longer hike but with more varied scenery.
+An alternative to Black Balsam Knob is the nearby summit of Sam Knob, a bit longer hike but with more varied scenery.
 The quickest way to Sam Knob is from the parking area at the end of Black Balsam Road, 1.3 mi from the Blue Ridge Parkway turn-off.
 That's the Sam Knob Hike and one of the best in the region - better than Black Balsam, in our opinion!

 Hike to Shining Rock